 Application 2.1.
-A particle of weight 100 N is held in equilibrium by two ropes AB and AC as shown in Figure 2.18.
-If the angle  is set to be 30°, calculate the tensile force in each of the cables.
+A particle of weight 100 N is held in equilibrium by two ropes AB and AC as shown in the figure below.
+If the angle  is set to 30°, calculate the tensile force in each of the cables.